-(6) Change to the "Firewall/QoS" configuration area.
+6 Change to the "Firewall/QoS" configuration area.
 On the "Rules" tab, add a new firewall rule with the name "VPN GATEWAY 1 OUT" and activate the option "This rule is used to create VPN rules".
 This ensures that IP networks described in this rule will be used in establishing VPN network relationships.

-- It is recommended to keep the rules used for making network relationships separate from those firewall rules that affect the services used in communications, for example. - 7 On the "Actions" tab for these firewall rules, set the "Packet Action" to "Transmit".
+It is recommended to keep the rules used for making network relationships (source and target IP) separate from those firewall rules that for instance affect the services used in communications.
+Combining both aspects can leed to a higher number of internal managed VPN relationships and therefore to a loss of performance in the VPN tunnels.

+7 On the "Actions" tab for these firewall rules, set the "Packet Action" to "Transmit".